SGM Degree / Materials Science and Engineering

 2012–present: Sales Manager atARDAH

-Sales Manager for aluminum and tinplate aerosol cans.
+Sales Manager for aluminum and tin aerosol cans.
 Key account management.

-“For several years now, I have been working directly with major players in the cosmetics, fragrance, luxury goods, automotive, and nuclear industries… to address the needs expressed by these clients.
+“For several years now, I have been in direct contact with major players in the cosmetics, fragrance, luxury goods, automotive, and nuclear industries… to address the needs expressed by these clients.
 Understanding and anticipating their expectations, and justifying the proposed technical choices are skills I’ve acquired throughout my professional career.
-But the IUT is certainly the first technical step that lays the foundation for these skills, which then need only be developed and capitalized on through professional experience.
+But the IUT is certainly the first technical step that lays the foundation for these skills, which then need only be developed and built upon through professional experience.
 When I entered the IUT, my sole goal was to graduate with a two-year degree.
-Today, after 10 years in technical-sales roles, my status has evolved over time, and looking back, I realize I was fortunate to have made the right choices at the right time—including the decision to enroll at the IUT SGM in Nîmes.
+Today, after 10 years in technical sales roles, my career has evolved over time, and looking back, I realize I was fortunate to have made the right choices at the right time—including the decision to enroll at the IUT SGM in Nîmes.
 Thank you to the faculty at the IUT SGM and ESIEC.”

 Packaging